kaustavbhattacharjee/CS675_cancer_prediction/README.md

 For example your code should run like shown below:

-python project1.py traindata trueclass testdata
+python3 project1.py traindata trueclass testdata

 and output would be features in the first line.
 For example if you picked features 1, 10, and 15 then your first line is